 VA Loan

-If you are an eligible service member, a veteran or the spouse of one, then a Department of Veterans Affairs (VA) loan could be a better alternative to withdrawing from your 401(k) account.
+If you are an eligible service member, veteran or surviving spouse, then a Department of Veterans Affairs (VA) loan could be a better alternative to withdrawing from your 401(k) account.

 - Served more than 6 years with the National Guard or Reserves or at least 90 days under Title 32 with 30 of those days being consecutive